-Prerequisite: EMS 213 with a grade of C or better and program coordinator approval.
+Prerequisite: EMS 210 with a grade of C or better and consent of program coordinator.

 EMS 215 Paramedic-Field Internship (0-20) 3 hrs.
 Integrates the contextual, integrative and adaptive theoretical concepts and practical skills using critical judgment skills acquired during the didactic and hospital clinical rotation.
 The 384 hours of actual ambulance service is under the direct supervision of a certified paramedic, and is divided into two phases of ascending mastery and accountability with each phase having a minimum number of patient care contacts and competencies.

-Prerequisite: EMS 214 with a grade of C or better, and program coordinator approval.
+Prerequisite: EMS 214 with a grade of C or better, and consent of program coordinator.